 - 6. Fully Shielded Attribute of a luminaire from which no light is emitted at or above a horizontal plane drawn through the highest light-emitting portion of the luminaire. - 7.
 Glare Excessive brightness in the field of view that is sufficiently greater than that to which the eyes are adapted, so as to cause annoyance or loss in visual performance and visibility, so as to jeopardize health, safety or welfare - 8.
 Illuminance Quantity of incident light, measured in footcandles - 9.
 Light Trespass Light emitted by a luminaire or installation, which is cast beyond the boundaries of the property on which the lighting installation is sited. - 10.
-Lumen As used in the context of this Ordinance, the light-output rating of a lamp (light bulb). - 11.
-Luminaire A complete lighting fixture assembly consisting of ballast or reactor, lamp(s), lamp holder, electrical components, light directing devices, shielding and lens or diffuser. - 12.
+Lumen As used in the context of this Ordinance, the light-output rating of a lamp (light bulb) or other light emitting element. - 11.
+Luminaire A complete lighting fixture assembly consisting of light emitting element(s), holders for the light emitting elements, electrical components, light directing devices, shielding devices and lenses or diffusers. - 12.
 Nits A unit of measure of the luminance (brightness) of the light emitted or reflected from a surface such as a sign face.
 Also referred to as candelas per square meter (cd/m2)